sbaik97/R_Statistical_Analysis/README.md

 **Summary**
 1. The t-test is the basic and popular statistical tests and the one-sample t-test is used to determine whether there is a statistical difference between the means of a sample dataset and a hypothesized, potential population dataset.
 Herein we performed the t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds PSI.

 2. By using a significance level of 95%, meaning that 95% of the time this tests results would be true, I tested to see if any of the groups had a statistical difference from the mean of 1,500 PSI.
 After running the tests, all and each of three lots has the larger p- than 0.05.
-In the case the p-value is lower than the significance level, we would have sufficient evidence to reject the null hypothesis and state that the mean of all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 PSI.
+In the case the p-value is larger than the significance level, we would have sufficient evidence to reject the null hypothesis and state that the mean of all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 PSI.

 ### 4. Study Design: MechaCar vs Competition